theBlue0x/docs/docs/index.md

 *   _currency_ is the currency ID (optional for expected requests if _account_ provided)
 *   _includeCurrencyInfo_ is _true_ to include the response fields _code_, _decimals_, _name_, _issuanceHeight_, _type_, _timestamp_, _issuerAccountRS_ and _issuerAccount_ (optional, applies only to expected requests)
 *   _firstIndex_ is a zero-based index to the first request to retrieve (optional, does not apply to expected requests)
-*   -lastIndex_ is a zero-based index to the last request to retrieve (optional, does not apply to expected requests)
+*   _lastIndex_ is a zero-based index to the last request to retrieve (optional, does not apply to expected requests)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)
 *   _requireLastBlock_ is the block ID of a block that must be last in the blockchain during execution (optional)